patrickbaber/website/README.md

 ## Overview

 A `git push` to this GitHub repository triggers [Travis CI](https://travis-ci.org/patrickbaber/website) to clone the repository.
-The CI/CD machine builds a Docker image, test it and push it to [Docker Hub](https://hub.docker.com/r/patrickbaber/website/).
-Afterwards a Webhook triggers a Jenkins job via the [Docker Hub Notification plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Hub+Notification).
+The CI/CD machine builds a Docker image, tests it and pushs it to [Docker Hub](https://hub.docker.com/r/patrickbaber/website/).
+Afterwards a webhook triggers a Jenkins job via the [Docker Hub Notification plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Hub+Notification).
 This job deploys the new version of the Docker image with a Docker Swarm manager.